harisankar01/Chat-Application/server/README.md

 1. Clone the repository
 2. Move to the `functions` folder using the command, `cd .\functions\`.
 3. Run npm install to install all the dependencies.
+4. Start an SQL instances in google cloud.
+You can use `cloud-sql-proxy` to connect to your sql instances and the queries in `table.sql` file to setup your database.
-4. Create a `.env` file in the root directory with the following environment variables:
+5. Create a `.env` file in the root directory with the following environment variables:

 ```
 SQL_HOST_NAME= // enter the IP address